 Printed & Cut Stickers

-Most printed planner stickers on Etsy will offer half a letter size page of stickers (or sometimes only a quarter of a full page size – stingy!) for $3-$5 USD plus a couple of dollars shipping (more if you live in a different country to the seller).
+Most printed planner stickers on Etsy will offer half a letter size page of stickers (or sometimes only a quarter of a full page size) for $3 – $5 USD plus a couple of dollars shipping (more if you live in a different country to the seller).

-So you can purchase a printable template once and print it an unlimited number of times for your personal use, or you can buy one sheet of already printed and cut stickers (plus shipping) which will probably only last you a few weeks – months.
-Now of course I’m bias because I sell printable planner stickers but they are genuinely better value.
+So you can purchase a printable template once and print it an unlimited number of times for your personal use, or you can buy one sheet of already printed and cut stickers (plus shipping) which will probably only last you a few weeks or months.
+Now of course I’m bias because I sell printable planner stickers but they really are better value.

 If you’re purchasing printed sheets of planner sticker kits, these can get expensive.
 Like, really expensive.
 Kits are usually between $10 and $30.
-Now I know I’m bias because I sell digital not printed planner sticker, but when you do the math, printable planner stickers really do work out cheaper in the long run.
-Let’s say you use one themed kit per week and the kit costs $15 (including shipping), that’s going to cost you $780 a year.
-That’s.
-Frickin.
-Insane!
-A cheaper option would be to purchase a silhouette machine, print and cut them yourself!
+Now I know I’m bias because I sell digital not printed planner stickers, but when you do the math, printable planner stickers really do work out cheaper in the long run.
+Let’s say you use one themed kit per week and the kit costs $15 (including shipping), that’s going to cost you $780 a year!
+It’s much cheaper to purchase a silhouette machine, print and cut them yourself.